matt-harvey/boilermatic/README.rst

 named ``.boilermatic``, or else can go no further due to having reached a root directory (like ``/`` or ``C:\``).

-Configuring the copyright notice ................................
+Configuring the legal notice ................................

-Currently there is only one configuration option available, namely the text of the copyright notice that is placed at the top of the generated files when *Generate copyright notice* is checked.
-This text should be placed in plain text form in a file named ``copyright_notice``, within the ``.boilermatic`` directory.
+Currently there is only one configuration option available, namely the text of the legal notice that is placed at the top of the generated files when *Generate legal notice* is checked.
+This text should be placed in plain text form in a file named ``legal_notice``, within the ``.boilermatic`` directory.
 The text in this file should *not* be commented out using ``//`` or ``/*`` or etc..
-Boilermaker will add characters to comment out the copyright notice as required, when it generates the C++ files.
+Boilermaker will add characters to comment out the legal notice as required, when it generates the C++ files.

 In future versions, there may be additional configuration options available.
 It